Noise Detection with Spectator Qubits and Quantum Feature Engineering: Problem Setting

-In an experimental setting, it is only possible to measure the expectation value $\braket{O(T)}$ of some observable $O$ at time $t=T$.
-In what follows, we focus on the spectator qubit, however similar expressions can be written for the data qubit.
-Assuming the spectator starts in the state $\rho_S(0)$, using a modified interaction picture (see \cite{BQNS} for a detailed derivation), we can write
+Information about a quantum state is extracted via measurements.
+Concretely, via the expectation value $\braket{O(T)}$ of some observable $O$ on subsystem $A \in \{S,D\}$ at time $t=T$.
+Assuming the qubit starts in the state $\rho_A(0)$, using a modified interaction picture (see \cite{BQNS} for a detailed derivation), we can write